kaizer1v/kaizer1v.github.io/_drafts/principles.md

 # Principles

+**Techniques Over Innovation**
+Use proven techniques, tools and methods that are already present instead of trying to solve the problem from scratch by yourself.

 **Direction Over Speed**
 If you’re locked on to your desired destination, all progress is positive, no matter how slow you’re going